KaterynaShyshkina/NopcommercePerformanceTest/README.md

 	 4. Add to cart
 	 5. Go to shopping cart

-Add specific assertions for each request (e.g. response codes, response body etc.)
+Add specific assertions for each request (e.g. response codes, response body etc.).
-Turn off “Follow Redirect” on each request
+Turn off “Follow Redirect” on each request.